Statistical Guarantees of Group-Invariant GANs: Introduction

-In this paper, we provide statistical estimations to explain why group-invariant generative models, in particular, group-invariant GANs \cite{dey2020group,birrell2022structure}, can effectively learn group-invariant distributions even with significantly reduced sample size.
+In this paper, we provide statistical performance guarantees that explain why group-invariant generative models, in particular, group-invariant GANs \cite{dey2020group,birrell2022structure}, can effectively learn group-invariant distributions with significantly fewer training data.
 Specifically, let $\Sigma$ be a finite group, $\mu$ be a $\Sigma$-invariant target distribution supported on some compact domain $\CX\subset\R^d$, and $\rho$ be an easy-to-sample (noise) source distribution.
 Let $S^\Sigma[(g_{n,m}^*)_\sharp\rho]$ be the $\Sigma$-invariant generated distribution learned based on $n$ i.i.d. training samples from the target $\mu$ and $m$ random draws from the noise source $\rho$; see Eq.~\eqref{eq:minimizer2} for the exact definition.
-We show that, if $m$ is sufficiently large, then
+We show that, if $m$ is sufficiently large and the network sizes are sufficiently large, then

-where $d_\Gamma(P, Q)$ is an integral probability metric (IPM), i.e., a notion of ``probability distance'', between two distributions $P$ and $Q$.
-This reduction by a factor of $|\Sigma|^{1/d}$ in the number of training samples needed to learn a $\Sigma$-invariant target $\mu$ partially explains the enhanced data efficiency of group-invariant GANs.
-However, this improvement in sample complexity diminishes in significance for high-dimensional inputs with $d\gg 1$.
-Luckily, real-world distributions of interest are often concentrated near low-dimensional submanifolds in a high-dimensional Euclidean space.
-Indeed, if we further assume that $\mu$ is supported on a smooth $d^*$-dimensional submanifold of $\mathbb{R}^d$, then
+where $\mathcal{W}_1(P, Q)$ is the Wasserstein-1 distance between two distributions $P$ and $Q$; see \cref{eq:Wasserstein}.
+This reduction by a factor of $|\Sigma|$ in the number of training samples needed to learn a $\Sigma$-invariant target $\mu$ partially explains the \textit{enhanced} data efficiency and generalization guarantees of GANs compared to existing generalization errors, such as those reported in \cite{ huang2022error}, by leveraging the group structure.
+This reduction in training sample complexity can be interpreted as follows: the performance of a group-invariant GAN utilizing $n$ i.i.d. training samples is equivalent to a vanilla GAN with $\abs{\Sigma}n$ i.i.d. training samples.
+This is crucial especially when the data available is scarce.
+If we further assume that $\mu$ is supported on a smooth $d^*$-dimensional submanifold of $\mathbb{R}^d$, then

-This estimation suggests that the sample complexity improvement does not suffer from the \textit{curse of dimensionality}, as it depends only on the \textit{intrinsic dimension} $d^*$ of the target's support, which could be much smaller than the ambient dimension $d$.